Curtin-Open-Knowledge-Initiative/publication-costs-model/README.md

     invoice["The output has an associated invoice"];
     apc["The output can be assigned a total APC, which may be zero"];
     apportionment["The assigned price is apportioned via some heuristic"];
-    class["The utput can be assigned a class average"];
+    cls["The output can be assigned a class average"];
     average["The output can be assigned an average output price"];
     price["The final calculated price"];
     no_price["No price is assigned"];

     invoice -- No invoice known --> apc;
     apc -- No APC assignable --> class;
-    class -- No class assignable --> average;
+    cls -- No class assignable --> average;
     average -- Average not applicable --> no_price;
     invoice -- Invoiced price known --> price;
     apc -- Total APC assigned --> apportionment;
-    class -- Class price assigned --> apportionment;
+    cls -- Class price assigned --> apportionment;
     average -- Average price assigned -> apportionment;
     apportionment -- Proportion of price applied -> price;
 ```